rhmaxdotorg/downloadable-data-pulsechain/README.md

 ## run

 Scripts can use this to setup python path to ensure things run smoothly across Windows, Mac and Linux

+# Requests
+Have an idea or request for another script for data analysis like these?

+[Create a Request](https://github.com/rhmaxdotorg/downloadable-data-pulsechain/issues/new) and add detailed information to Title and Description and (no expectations) and it may be considered for a new addition to the toolset.

 # Notes
 - Scripts may produce visual bar or pie charts, but accuracy may vary and could use fine tuning